BBQ Report is reader-supported. We may receive a commission at no additional cost to you if you make a purchase through our links. Learn more.

 Ceramic construction offers traditional kamado performance with exceptional heat retention, moisture conservation, and lifetime durability.
 The downside?
 Ceramic kamados are heavy (200-400+ pounds) and require careful handling to avoid cracking.
 Triple-walled steel kamados like the Char-Griller AKORN provide excellent insulation at a fraction of the weight and cost.
 Steel units sacrifice some heat retention compared to ceramic but offer superior portability and affordability.

-Temperature Range Capabilities
+Temperature Range and Accessories

 Quality kamado grills handle temperatures from 225°F for smoking up to 700-750°F+ for searing.
 Verify the low-end smoking capability and high-heat searing performance before purchasing.
 An accurate dome thermometer is essential—many budget kamados include cheap thermometers that read 50+ degrees off.
-Consider upgrading to a reliable aftermarket thermometer if needed.

 The accessory package significantly impacts value and usability.
 Premium kamado grills include stainless steel cooking grates (easier to clean than cast iron), multi-level cooking systems for zone cooking, heat deflector plates for indirect cooking, efficient ash removal systems, rolling carts with locking wheels, and side shelves for workspace.
 Budget models may require purchasing these accessories separately.